IUENIX/DLBDSMLUSL01-Machine-Learning-Unsupervised-Learning-and-Feature-Engineering/readme.txt

 ***** 5. Install required packages

 This is not y/n process.
-Once you run the command the installation of the packages begin.
+Once you run the command the installation of the packages begins.

 Run: